Molly Pinkus

 The Defendant was investigated after an elderly resident in a care home made disclosure that she had been repeatedly sexually assaulted by a member of staff.
 2 staff members also made complaints of sexual assault by the member of staff.
 Defendant was acquitted on the counts relating to the resident following successful legal argument.

-R v P (June 2018) – Lewes Crown Court - Vulnerable defendant, granted intermediary, charged with attempted rape of 9 year old second cousin when he was 16.
+R v P (June 2018) – Lewes Crown Court.
+Vulnerable defendant, granted intermediary, charged with attempted rape of 9 year old second cousin when he was 16.

 Defendant was 19 at the time of trial and suffered from educational and cognitive impairment.
 An application was therefore made and granted for an intermediary for the duration of the trial.
 When she was 13, the complainant made disclosure of attempted rape and sexual assault by her second cousin who had been 16 at the time.
 This was a sensitive case.
 The defendant’s mother was a prosecution witness.

 Represented a defendant with severe educational difficulties who was granted an intermediary for the duration of his evidence.
 Complainant had to be questioned over video link from a ward in a secure psychiatric hospital.
 There was medical evidence on both sides in relation to the significance of extreme blood loss by the complainant.
-This was an extremely delicate case.
+This was an extremely sensitive case.

 The complainant, in his early 30s, alleged that he had been groomed and raped and sexually abused by the defendant when he was a child.
 The complainant was vulnerable and suffered from a mental health illness.
 There were also charges relating to possession of indecent images of children.